Matttor/SimplestSquadRcon/readme.txt

 line 47: is special packet? long if statement but efficient. line 58: long messages re-assembled and sent out from here.

-See rconWithFailover.js for tested + testable error tolerant SuqadRcon.
+See rconWithFailover.js for tested + testable error tolerant SquadRcon.

 Packet checks are;
 is Special packet?
-has valid size value?
-is long enough to be complete? ends with 'null, null'?
+has valid size value? <= rcon spec is max 4096, Squad ignores this, using 8192 is ok for now using too large a value may result in loop as data can never fill to active a decode. is long enough to be complete? ends with 'null, null'?
 ID is positive 32bit sInt?